To Lower High Cholesterol Levels, Switch to the Pan-Asian Mediterranean Diet

 I’m a big believer in what I call the Pan-Asian Mediterranean (PAM) diet —a combination of the diet followed by the people on the Greek island of Crete (also known as the Mediterranean diet) and a diet common among people living on the Asian side of the Pacific Rim.

 Soluble fiber helps prevent the absorption of cholesterol.
-It essentially soaks cholesterol up into a gelatin-like form, which your body can’t absorb.
-And insoluble fiber helps to cleanse the colon and decrease the transit time through the intestines, so more cholesterol is eliminated.
+It essentially soaks cholesterol up into a gelatin-like form, which your body can’t absorb, and insoluble fiber helps to cleanse the colon and decrease the transit time through the intestines, so more cholesterol is eliminated.

 On my PAM diet, you’ll get plenty of both of these types of cholesterol-lowering fiber—at least 30 grams per day.
-Learn more about the PAM diet.

 More Dr. Sinatra Advice on Lowering Cholesterol Through Diet